 6) Prolongs the lifespan of your home: Thermal insulation also contributes to a much stronger and more durable building.
 By reducing heat movement and condensation, thermal insulation prevents mold, freezing, and humidity.
 This prevents wood decay and corrosion of metallic features, which often weakens the underlying structure.

 7) Noise control: A well-insulated crawl space also reduces noise levels by absorbing sounds emitted within the building.
 This makes it easier for those inside to communicate efficiently.

 Does Thermal Insulation Keep Your Crawl Space Dry?

 Yes, it does.
 Thermal insulation not only slows down heat transfer, but it also reduces moisture migration from the outdoor into your crawl space.
 The degree of dryness depends on the choice of insulation material.

 That said, thermal insulation alone will not keep your crawl space dry forever.
 You’ll need to invest in additional waterproofing measures like interior drainage, a sump pump, dehumidification, and pairing your insulation with a vapor barrier.

 Need help insulating your crawl space?
-Contact your local crawl space experts at Ohio Basement Systems to take advantage of a free crawl space inspection and estimate to seal up the crawl space of your Toledo, OH, home.
+Contact your local crawl space experts at Ohio Basement Systems to take advantage of a free crawl space inspection and estimate to seal up the crawl space of your Cleveland, OH, home.